fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 - Overview of process for making and revising new essays in _your_ repository! **<< don't miss this**

 {% include alert.html class='danger' title='Extended Bibliographies Due' text="
-For this assignment, your bibliographies should grow to include a minimum of 7 sources relevant to your topic.
+For this assignment, your bibliographies should grow to include a minimum of 7 sources (all with ~150-word annotations) relevant to your topic.
 You should aim for a range of both very specific and broader sources.
 They should be published in the last 20 years, unless you are citing a \"classic\" work that you are directly engaging with.

-ALSO, you need to add an additional ~250 words (~2 small paragraphs) explaining how sources from the course are relevant to your topic.
-Use our course repository to remind yourself of what we've covered.
+ALSO, you need to add an additional ~250 words (~2--3 small paragraphs) explaining how sources from the course are relevant to your topic.
+Use our course repository to remind yourself of what we've covered!
 Again, this work will funnel directly into your essays.
 "%}